 Please be seated early as the Prison will close 2 minutes prior to performance to enable a prompt start.

 The story of Irish poet Francis Macnamara’s endeavour to overcome the bullying tactics of an unscrupulous overseer.

 the Separate Prison, 12.30pm and 4.15pm (weather permitting)

 A London street kid is sent across the world to Point Puer.
 Will he escape his life of crime?

-Performed behind the Penitentiary 1.15pm and 3.30pm (weather permitting)
+Performed behind the Separate Prison at 1.15pm and 3.30pm (weather permitting)

 Family Fun Activities